 Description: You break the wild spirit of a single animal (that can be domesticated) within 12 yards (6 squares).
 These animals include horses, dogs, and some birds of prey.
 It does not include normally wild animals like wolves, bears, snakes, and so on.
 The target animal receives a Will Power Test to shrug off the effects of the spell.
 On a failed test, it remains docile towards Humans, Elves, Dwarfs, and Halflings forever, though it is still likely to be afraid-and rightly so-of creatures like Greenskins, Skaven, and those tainted by Chaos.
-You must receive your GM's permission before buying an Extra Spell.
-Your GM may require you to spend some time researching it first or that you acquire a specific Grimoire.
+LORES - researching it first or that you acquire a specific Grimoire.